-The Global Procurement Policy and Procedures, along with the Global Third-Party Risk Management ("TPRM") Policy, establishes the principles for acquiring external goods and services that will optimize value and minimize risk, while maintaining high ethical standards in dealing with suppliers.
+The Global Procurement Policy and Procedures, along with the Global Third-Party Risk Management ("TPRM") Policy, establishes the principles for acquiring external goods and services in a way intended to optimize value and minimize risk, while maintaining high ethical standards in dealing with suppliers.

-Scotiabank's Global TPRM Program ("TPRM Program") is governed by the Global TPRM Policy and Global TPRM Operating Standard, which set out the key principles, and standards to be applied when Scotiabank enters a third-party arrangement.
-Our TPRM Program screens vendors against economic sanctions and publicly available information which aims to help reduce the risk of doing business with third parties associated with financial crime, including actors that have been found to have perpetrated serious human rights violations such as engaging in acts of forced labour.
-The TPRM Program assesses potential and current suppliers for overall inherent risks and the criticality of the product or service to the Bank's operations.
-It also evaluates the quality of the supplier's operational risk controls.
-Identified risk(s) may require additional due diligence, and review by internal subject matter experts.
-Mandatory third-party risk management training is also provided to all Bank departments responsible for third-party contracts worldwide.
+Scotiabank's Global TPRM program is governed by the Global TPRM Policy and Global TPRM Operating Standard, which set out the key principles and standards to be applied when Scotiabank enters arrangements with third parties.
+Third parties are regularly screened against Canadian; United Nations and U.S. economic sanctions lists.
+This screening aims to reduce the risk of doing business with third parties targeted by sanctions, including actors that have been found to have perpetrated serious human rights violations.
+The TPRM program assesses the inherent risks of our third-party arrangements, the criticality of the product or service to the Bank, and the effectiveness of the third party's operational risk controls.
+If necessary, our internal experts conduct additional due diligence and review based on identified risks.
+All employees involved in managing third-party contracts are required to complete training in third-party risk management.

-Every two years, GPS refreshes our Supplier Code of Conduct ("Supplier Code") to align with the Bank's strategic objectives and priorities.
-Our Supplier Code was updated during 2023 and published on our website on 1 November 2023.
-With certain exceptions,5 we ask suppliers to acknowledge our updated Supplier Code which requires suppliers to have written policies or governance or oversight mechanisms which aim to help ensure they, and those within their supply chains, operate lawfully and in accordance with Scotiabank's core values and the principles outlined in the Supplier Code.
+Every two years, GPS refreshes the Supplier Code of Conduct ("Supplier Code") to align with the Bank's strategic objectives and priorities.
+Our Supplier Code - which applies to the Bank's direct suppliers - was updated during 2023 and published on our website on November 1, 2023.
+We ask suppliers to acknowledge the updated Supplier Code which expects suppliers to have written policies or governance or oversight mechanisms which aim to help ensure they, and those within their supply chains, operate lawfully and in accordance with Scotiabank's core values and the principles outlined in the Supplier Code.
 Specifically, Principles 3, Instituting Fair Labour Practices; 4, Human Rights; and 6, Employment Standards.
+Limited exceptions are outlined in footnote 5.